PlengNakdee/java-project/README.md

-Repository
+# Java Project

-for my prject written in Java
+This repository contains the source code for my Java-based project.
+It is built using standard Java tools and practices.